microsoft/rushstack-websites/websites/rushjs.io/docs/pages/help/faq.md

 NPM seems to say that it is installing version 3.0.1, but when we execute the command, it shows Rush version 2.5.0.
 What's going on here?!

-The problem is that when you type commands like "gulp" or "rush", they are found in your system PATH, which can be pointing to folders from previous installs of NodeJS or NPM.
+The problem is that when you type commands like "heft" or "rush", they are found in your system PATH, which can be pointing to folders from previous installs of NodeJS or NPM.

 The fix: